LTLA/SingleRBook-old/docs/diagnostics.md

 In addition to the labels, `SingleR()` returns a number of helpful diagnostics about the annotation process that can be used to determine whether the assignments are appropriate.
-Unambiguous assignments corroborated by expression of canonical markers add confidence to the results, while low-confidence assignments can then be pruned out to avoid adding noise to downstream analyses.
+Unambiguous assignments corroborated by expression of canonical markers add confidence to the results;
+conversely, low-confidence assignments can be pruned out to avoid adding noise to downstream analyses.
-This chapter will demonstrate some of these common sanity checks on the pancreas datasets from Chapter \@ref(using-single-cell-references) [@muraro2016singlecell,@grun2016denovo].
+This chapter will demonstrate some of these common sanity checks on the pancreas datasets from Chapter \@ref(using-single-cell-references) [@muraro2016singlecell;@grun2016denovo].

 <button class="aaron-collapse">View history</button>
 <div class="aaron-content">